FavoriteLoadingAdd to My Ireland | My Ireland

 How dangerous is Ireland?

 Collating information from embassies it seems that every year in Ireland around 500-700 tourists lose or have their passports stolen.
-While that is a very small percentage of the number of people who visit (fewer than 0.01%), but it’s a percentage you definitely do not want to be in.
+While that is a very small percentage of the number of people who visit (fewer than 0.01%), it’s a percentage you definitely do not want to be in.

 Practically all these problems are preventable by being aware and taking sensible precautions.